Chocolate Leaves in 30 Seconds

-Tempering chocolate doesn’t take much time, and it makes your chocolate easier to work with and (most importantly) easier to eat.
-Tempered chocolate has a smooth, glossy finish on the outside, it doesn’t melt in your hand as easily, and it gives a nice snap when it breaks, instead of just crumbling apart.
+Tempering chocolate means that you heat and cool the chocolate under controlled conditions so that the little crystals of cocoa butter in the chocolate all form at the same size.
+Tempered chocolate has a smooth, glossy finish on the outside, it doesn’t melt in your hand as easily, and it gives a nice snap when it breaks instead of crumbling apart.

 Fold the parchment paper up a little to create a slight curve in the leaf.

-- 1 pound Tempered Chocolate
+- 1 pound tempered chocolate

-Pour a long blob of tempered chocolate onto parchment paper.
+- Pour a long blob of tempered chocolate onto parchment paper.

-Use a clean hair comb or a special cake decorating comb to drag lines on both sides of the chocolate.
+- Use a clean hair comb or a special cake decorating comb to drag lines on both sides of the chocolate.

-Use your finger to paint the outline of the leaf.
+- Use your finger to paint the outline of the leaf.

 - Cool until hardened (about 30 minutes in the refrigerator) and then peel off the parchment.